alexanderandrae/ExcelWorksheets/README.md

 # Excel Worksheets
-A collection of excel worksheets highlighting raw data cleaning and various forms of visualisation.
+A collection of Microsoft Excel worksheets highlighting raw data cleaning and various forms of visualisation.